php-repos/datatype-documentations/map-class.md

 ### Definition

+This method takes an optional closure as an argument that is used as a condition to filter the items in the map.
-It returns the last item of the map.
+If the closure is not provided, the method will return the last item in the map.

-It returns the last item of the map that passes the given closure.
+If the closure is provided, the method will iterate over each item in the map and return the last item that satisfies the condition provided in the closure.
+The closure takes two arguments, the current item and its key, and should return a boolean value.
+If the condition is not met for any of the items in the map, the method will return `null`.

 ### Examples